LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

     </properties>

 ```
 ## Step 2 : Create a Test Context class
 We should create this class logically: identify all information our Step definition file is using
-and put that information in to this class.
-In our case our Step definition file is using the following information:
+and put that information into this class.
+In our case our Steps.java is using the following information:

 - PageObjects : Provided by PageObjectManager
 - WebDriver : Provided by WebDriverManager